A Comparison of Different Methods to Adjust Survival Curves for Confounders: Overview of Methods

 According to these constraints, the following adjustment methods are included in our simulation study: The \emph{G-Formula}, \emph{Inverse Probability of Treatment Weighting}, \emph{Propensity Score Matching}, \emph{Empirical Likelihood Estimation}, \emph{Augmented Inverse Probability of Treatment Weighting} and their \emph{Pseudo Values} based counterparts.
 A standard Kaplan-Meier estimator is also included to illustrate the impact of missing confounder-adjustment.
 An exhaustive description of each method is beyond the scope of this article, but a short review of each included method is given below.
 More details can be found in the cited literature.
-Table~\ref{tab::methods_summary} includes a brief summary of the most important aspects of each method.
+Table~\ref{tab::methods_summary} includes a brief summary of the most important aspects of each method and the online appendix includes a step-by-step guide to each method presented here.

 All methods mentioned above can be roughly divided into three categories: Methods utilizing the \emph{outcome mechanism}, methods that use the \emph{treatment assignment mechanism} and methods relying on \emph{both} types of mechanisms.
 In survival analysis, using the outcome mechanism refers to modelling the process which determines the time until the event of interest occurs.
 Formally, the goal is to use a statistical model to obtain a plug-in estimator of $S(t| Z, X)$ (see equation~\ref{eq::individual_survival_prob}).
 This model has to take right-censoring into account.
 The treatment assignment mechanism, on the other hand, describes the process by which an individual $i$ is assigned to one of the $k$ possible treatments.
 The goal is to estimate the probability of receiving treatment $z$ for each individual, denoted by $P(Z = z | X)$, which is formally known as the \emph{propensity score} \parencite{Rosenbaum1983, Rubin1978}.
 A statistical model is usually necessary to estimate this probability.
 How exactly the outcome and treatment models are used to calculate the causal survival curves is described below.